teddyotieno/DMS-FrontEnd/README.md

 ## Express Routes

 The Express module was used to create the routes.
-The routes are defined in the file <p>index.js</p>.
+The routes are defined in the file `index.js`.
 The server has to be started for the routes to be accessible.
-Start the server by running <p>nodemon index.js</p> or <p>npm test</p>
+Start the server by running `nodemon index.js` or `npm test`

 ## Seeding

 - Once all the dependencies have been installed.
-- Run <p>npm test</p> to seed all the models
+- Run `npm test` to seed all the models

 ## Testing